-- 1. Investigate the complaint thoroughly, including interviewing all people and reviewing all documents that relate or may potentially relate to the complaint - 2.
-Reject the complaint if, after investigation, it is determined to be unfounded; or, to compromise; or, to resolve the complaint in a reasonable manner, including recommending a refund to the tuition payer - 3.
-Record a summary of the complaint, its disposition, and the reasons and place a copy of the summary along with any other related documents in trainee's file and, forward a copy of the summary to the Farm Worker Services/ Workforce Development Division's Program Director, who will then make an appropriate entry in the log of trainee complaints.
+- 1. Investigate the complaint thoroughly, including interviewing all people and reviewing all documents that relate or may potentially relate to the complaint. - 2.
+Reject the complaint if, after investigation, it is determined to be unfounded; or, to compromise; or, to resolve the complaint in a reasonable manner, including recommending a refund to the tuition payer.

-The Farm Worker Services/Workforce Development Division Program Director shall be responsible for the following:
+3. Record a summary of the complaint, its disposition, and the reasons and place a copy of the summary along with any other related documents in trainee's file and, forward a copy of the summary to the Workforce Development / Farmworker Services Division's Division Director, who will then make an appropriate entry in the log of trainee complaints.

-- Establish and maintain a file throughout the investigation and hearing(s).
-The complainant and respondent will receive copies of all paperwork pertaining to the investigation - 2.
-If the complaint is valid, and if it involves a violation of law, and it is not resolved within 30 days after it was first made by trainee, the Farm Worker Services/ Workforce Development Division's Program Director shall notify the Director of Operations and law enforcement authorities (if appropriate) of the complaint, investigation, and resolution or lack of resolution
+The Workforce Development / Farmworker Services/Division, Division Director is responsible for:

-- 3. If the complaint is valid, the Director of Operations will determine what other trainees, if any, may have been affected by the same or similar circumstances, and provide an appropriate remedy for those trainees - 4.
-Implement reasonable policies or procedures to avoid similar complaints in the future.
+- 1. Establishing and maintaining a file throughout the investigation and hearing(s).
+The complainant and respondent will receive copies of all paperwork pertaining to the investigation. - 2.
+If the complaint is valid, and if it involves a violation of law, and it is not resolved within 30 days after it was first made by trainee, the Workforce Development / Farmworker Services Division's Division Director shall notify the Deputy Director and law enforcement authorities (if appropriate) of the complaint, investigation, and resolution or lack of resolution. - 3.
+If the complaint is valid, the Workforce Development / Farmworker Services Division's Division Director will determine what other trainees, if any, may have been affected by the same or similar circumstances, and provide an appropriate remedy for those trainees. - 4.
+Implementing reasonable policies or procedures to avoid similar complaints in the future.